Do I need a PWC licence?

 Rides can be anything from 50kms to 150kms or more.
 The longer rides will require extra fuel to be carried.

-A number of members have custom fuel racks while others simply strap 20 litre fuel drums to the boarding step (behind your ski seat).
+A number of members have custom fuel systems while others simply strap 20 litre fuel drums behind the seat.
 The Ride Coordinator can arrange help you to strap on your fuel if needed.

 What do I need to bring on a Club ride?